francopan/passaporto-robot/README.md

 This app goes to the website of Passport Request to check wheter there is a date available for an appointment within the parameters specified.

 ## Prerequisites
-Install the pkg globally and make sure you have [mplayer](https://mplayer.en.softonic.com/download) installed.

 ~~~
 npm install pkg --global
 npm install